course-details-portlet

 Course content

-The purpose of this course is to establish a methodological foundation for answering scientific.
-Students will gain knowledge of different qualitative and quantitative methods that are relevant in relation to the master’s study.
-This will enable students to carry out research projects at master's level that are in accordance with ethical and professional standards.
-Furthermore, students should be able to formulate scientific questions and plan research design, as well as communicate scientific results.
+The purpose of this course is to provide a solid methodological foundation for conducting scientific inquiry.
+Students will acquire knowledge of relevant qualitative and quantitative methods applicable to master's-level research.
+This foundation will enable them to carry out research projects in accordance with ethical and professional standards.
+Furthermore, students will be able to formulate scientific questions, design appropriate research frameworks, and effectively communicate their findings.

 Learning outcome